Barnes, London: National Rail

 Both stations are served exclusively by trains operated by South Western Railway (SWR), with trains terminating in Central London at Waterloo via Clapham Junction.
 Trains from Barnes and Barnes Bridge both run eastwards, providing Barnes with a direct connection to Chiswick, Brentford and Hounslow.
 Barnes railway station is also served by trains running southwest towards Teddington and Kingston.

-Barnes railway station saw 2,548 million passenger entries or exits in 2018.
-Barnes Bridge was significantly quieter, with only 0.863 million passengers beginning or ending their journey at the station.

 The nearest other railway stations are at Putney and Mortlake.

 London Underground

 There are London Underground connections in neighbouring Hammersmith, where two stations serve four lines: the Circle and Hammersmith & City lines and the District and Piccadilly lines.
 From Hammersmith, there are direct connections to the City and the West End.
 There are also direct connections to Heathrow Airport, Ealing, the East End and Rayners Lane.

 Road

 Barnes has two River Thames crossings, neither of which is a working road bridge.
 Barnes Railway Bridge is a railway bridge with an adjacent footpath.
 Hammersmith Bridge is a suspension bridge to the north of Barnes, built in 1887.
 Since 2019, it has been closed indefinitely to all motor traffic due to structural faults.
 This affects residents of Barnes who previously relied on the crossing.
+Other roads which cross the Thames nearby are Chiswick Bridge (A316) to the west and Putney Bridge (A219) to the east.

 Many of the roads in Barnes are residential, but several arterial routes pass through the district, carrying traffic across London and South East England.
+Barnes High Street and Church Road carry the A3003, which runs between Barnes and nearby Mortlake.

 The South Circular Road (A205) passes through the southern end of Barnes.
 It carries traffic eastbound towards Wandsworth, Clapham, the City of London and south east London.
 Westbound, the road carries traffic away from Central London, either towards Richmond and the M3, or directly to the M4 and the North Circular Road (A406).
 Kew and Chiswick are en route to the M4.
 The A306 runs north–south through Barnes, carried by Castelnau and Rocks Lane.
 Leaving Barnes to the north, the A306 crosses Hammersmith Bridge towards Hammersmith, where traffic meets the Great West Road (A4), which links to Earl's Court and the West End.
 Southbound, the A306 eventually meets the A3 towards Guildford and Portsmouth.
 Transport for London (TfL) manages the South Circular Road and the A306 (south of Barnes only).

-Barnes High Street and Church Road carry the A3003, which runs between Barnes and nearby Mortlake.

-Other roads which cross the Thames nearby are Chiswick Bridge (A316) to the west and Putney Bridge (A219) to the east.